ahampriyanshu/ahampriyanshu.github.io/_posts/dsa/2022-04-29-dsa-part-4-pointers-preprocessors.md

 4
 ```

-## Pointer to a Pointer : Double Pointers
+## Pointer to a Pointer: Double Pointers

 ```cpp
 int main(){